International master’s degree programmes

 Citizens of non-EU/EEA countries, who do not have a permanent residence status in Finland, are liable to pay tuition fees.
+See the full list of exempted students below.
 If you are unsure about whether you are subject to tuition fees, please check the FAQ of the Studyinfo website or contact admission@abo.fi.

 MDP in Advanced Practice Nursing